How to Seal a Shower Tray

 Step 10

-You will then need to leave the sealant to dry for at least 24 hours before using the shower.
+It's best to leave the sealant to dry for at least 24 hours before using the shower.
+Although you should always check the manufacturer instructions as some sealants may be fast-drying, while others may take longer.

 how to seal a shower tray step 10